Resources

 Practical workflow

-1. 1Provision onceRedeem a short-lived setup prompt and store the returned agent key securely.
+1. 1Provision onceRedeem a short-lived setup prompt and store the returned Agent Key securely.

 2. 2Inspect inventoryConfirm the required provider and secret are available before resolving values.